alesscor/learning-backbone.js/README.md

 # Learning Backbone.js

-This is to lear Backbone.js and other technologies:
+This is to learn Backbone.js and other technologies:

 - Using http://cdnjs.com to get libraries from a Content Delivery Network.
 - Using bootstrap-tour to provide a tour in the index page.